Common Name: Virginia sweetspire

 Tolerate: Heavy Shade, Erosion, Clay Soil, Wet Soil

-Easily grown in average, medium to wet soil in full sun to part shade.
+Easily grown in average, medium to wet, well-drained soil in full sun to part shade.
 Adaptable to shade.
-Tolerates a wide range of soil conditions, but prefers moist, humusy soils.
-Promptly remove root suckers to prevent any unwanted spread.
+Prefers moist, humusy soils, but tolerates a wide range of soil conditions.
+Can form dense colonies by root suckering if left unchecked.

 Itea virginica, commonly called Virginia sweetspire, is an erect, rounded, broad-spreading, deciduous shrub with arching branches.
 Typically grows 3-4' (less frequently to 5') tall with a similar spread.
 Features fragrant, tiny white flowers borne in cylindrical, drooping racemes (3-6" long) which cover the shrub with bloom in late spring to early summer.
 Oval, dark green leaves (1-4" long) turn varying shades of red, orange and gold in autumn.
 Long period of fall color, with leaves often persisting on the plants until early winter.